Winter returns with a blast as snow pounds U.S. Northeast

 After a milder-than-normal winter in most of the country, snow began falling late Sunday from the mountains of West Virginia to the southern shores of Lake Erie in Pennsylvania and New York.
 Forecasts called for snowfall to continue through Monday night.

-Near Buffalo, New York, predicted snowfall amounts ranged from 2 to 3 inches along the shoreline of Lake Erie to a foot or more in the hills south and west of the city, the National Weather Service’s website said.
+Near Buffalo, New York, predicted snowfall amounts ranged from 2 to 3 inches (5 to 7.5 cm) along the shoreline of Lake Erie to a foot or more in the hills south and west of the city, the National Weather Service’s website said.

 Heavy rain fell Sunday night and early Monday along the Eastern Seaboard, causing scattered street flooding in areas around the New York City area, according to police reports.